Timeform TV Focus: ITV racing tips

-The Timeform Jury team pick out the best bets in the ITV races at Haydock and Musselburgh on Saturday.
+The Timeform Jury team pick out the best bets in the ITV races at Plumpton, Kempton and Fairyhouse on Monday.

 The Timeform Jury provide their best bets on all the ITV action!